Heads Hearts & Hands is unique in that every area of our service supports organizations that are already on the ground in Uganda.

 Medical Clinics

-2023 FOCUS:
+2025 FOCUS:

 H3 clinics are often the only source of healthcare for Ugandans in poverty.
-Along with basic healthcare, our patients will have access to a dentist, ophthalmologist, gynecologist, ear/nose/throat doctor; they may receive cancer and HIV screenings; ultrasounds and simple lab tests.
+Along with basic healthcare, our patients will have access to a dentist, ophthalmologist, gynecologist, ear/nose/throat doctor; they receive cancer and HIV screenings, ultrasounds and simple lab tests.
 In addition, we will follow up with our long-term patients who are cared for year-round by the H3-Uganda team.

 Scholarships

-2023 FOCUS:
+2025 FOCUS:

 Skills Training and Family Entrepreneurship